 The future of fat grafting probably involves tissue engineering and 3D printing!
 I envision that stem cells harvested by liposuction and a three-dimensional construct grown in the laboratory that exactly matches the breast size, shape and dimensions desired by a patient will be possible.
 It is exciting to imagine how the technology of 3D printing and human biologic tissue engineering can be used to build a breast, and how Microsurgery can then transplant the tissue construct into the body.
 Exciting possibilities!

-Until then, my office offers the latest and greatest techniques available to women who are facing breast cancer or hereditary increased risk of cancer and are seeking mastectomy, as well as the very best aesthetic reconstruction of their breasts.
+Until then, my office offers the latest techniques available for aesthetic reconstruction for women who are facing breast cancer or hereditary increased risk of cancer and are seeking mastectomy.

 Since only around 30% of the transplanted fat cells can be expected to “take” in the recipient site, that means up to 70% of the fat cells will, in turn, not survive and be absorbed, to our dismay.
 The body naturally clears fat cells that don’t survive, just as when normal fat cells reach their lifespan, expire and turn over elsewhere in the body through natural processes – this is called programmed cell death, or “apoptosis”.
 In order to account for the small amount of fat graft survival, the area is over-filled (if possible) to take into account for partial “take” expected after fat grafting.